Published: 24th July 2019

 Our aim to be an ethical and sustainable clothing brand.

 Why is an ethical policy important?
-In a world where our resources are limited we want to create beautiful long lasting garments which make you feel great inside and out.
+In a world where our resources are limited, we want to create beautiful long lasting garments which make you feel great inside and out.
 Our view on bringing our your inner badass isn’t limited to simply looks or traditional ideas of strength.
 But compassion, support, love and joy for ourselves and the world we live in.

 Below is our current Ethical Policy.
-We work to amend and update this as an ongoing approach and guide for our business practices.
+However work to amend and update this as an ongoing approach and guide for our business practices.
 If something looks like it could be improved, get in touch, we love to hear your ideas and how we can incorporate them into how we run and develop our business.
 If your concern is around our current ranges, please take a read of this post and follow the steps at the end.

 We don’t test on animals, and no animals are used to work in the production of our garments.
 We may use wool in our knitwear from time to time however this will always be clearly marked.